Horses for Courses: Only strongest players can handle demands of Augusta National - PGA TOUR

 Ludvig Åberg makes birdie on No. 18 at Valero

 I’m not sure I’m ready to go all the way in on Åberg outright, but if you did, I wouldn’t blame you.
 Over his last three starts, he’s done nothing but contend.
-Third at the Arnold Palmer Invitational, then back-to-back top fives at THE PLAYERS and the Valero Texas Open.
+Third at the Arnold Palmer Invitational presented by Mastercard, then back-to-back top fives at THE PLAYERS Championship and the Valero Texas Open.
 It’s hard not to see him having another strong week here.
 You can find the top 20 around -125 or even the top five at plus money, and both feel like solid ways to play it without needing him to win.

 Strokes Gained: Par 5s last 12 months